 Other parts of the garden near the river have high hornbeam hedging with long flower borders edged with a low box hedge, traditional to French formal gardening.
 However whilst formal in inspiration the use of the roses and catmint to fill the beautifully shaped and trimmed box hedging gives it a more informal air.

-The Gardens of Colette and her giant maze
+Les Jardins de Colette & her giant maze

 This garden is a tribute to the famous novelist Sidonie-Gabrielle Colette.
 A magnificent contemporary floral park of around five hectares it consists of six themed gardens representing the regions of France that shaped the life and works of the novelist.
 From the garden of her childhood in Burgundy to the French-style garden of the Palais-Royal, through the wild garden of Franche-Comté, the seaside garden in Brittany, the verdant garden of Corrèze and the sensory garden of Provence, lovers of flowers and other plants are invited on a genuine voyage around France.